 Transcription involves listening to an audio file or watching a video and writing the audio as text.
 Working as a transcriber is an ideal part-time job for many retirees, as it’s easy to pick up and doesn’t require many demands beyond being a fast typist and detail-oriented.
 However, this job can be challenging depending on the quality of the audio.
 In order to transcribe audio in a specific area, such as the medical field, you may also need to recognize industry jargon and know how to spell these words when you hear them.

-For those with a background in graphic design or art that want to put their creative skills to good use, working as a freelance graphic designer can be a good choice.
+If you have a background in graphic design or art, freelance graphic design is a work-at-home job that will allow you to use your creative skills.
 Even if you don’t have previous work experience, online design courses can help you pick up the essentials in just a few months.
 Unlike illustration or related art fields, graphic design projects don’t always require you to be well-versed in drawing; all you need is a grasp of how to use typography, color and other visual elements to create a well-designed website, logo or brochure.
 While it can be difficult to find a stable job as a designer, freelance sites like Upwork have plenty of opportunity for freelance gigs.

 Do you have a creative hobby you’ve enjoyed over the years?
 Retirement may offer you the perfect opportunity to turn your craft into a new source of income.
 Even just a few decades ago, it was expensive to open your own crafts store and sell pottery, jewelry or knitwear.
 Today, countless artisans and craftspeople set up their own digital storefronts on sites like Etsy and have thriving online businesses.
 Fortunately, it only takes a small amount of money to set up shop online, and you’ll take home much of the profit.
 With a little bit of clever marketing, you can expand your reach and potentially find customers from all around the globe.

-If you love animals, working as a pet sitter can be a great fit.
+If you like animals, you’ll love working as a pet sitter.
 You can network with friends and family to find opportunities or leverage your online network to find people in need of a pet sitter.
 However, as you may be dealing with potentially dangerous animals, it’s always a good idea to take precautions and learn all you can about the temperament of the pets.
 Depending on local regulations, you may also need additional licenses and/or insurance in order to take care of pets, so be sure to do some research before getting started.

 Are you a stickler for proper grammar and know the rules of the English language inside and out?
 Working as a copyeditor or proofreader might be an ideal fit for you.
 Digital magazines, blogs, novelists and others are always in need of editorial assistance.
 Telecommuting is becoming more widespread every year, so you may be able to find a cozy job after retirement that allows you to edit from the comfort of your own home.
 If not, there are plenty of freelance opportunities online that can bring in some extra cash.
 Of course, it will help you stand out if you have a prior editorial background or have experience working with style guides.